CavitationDetection/1-D-DHRN/README.md

 [08.03.2022] We upload all source codes for our method.
 And we add a link to our paper on the arXiv.

-[19.04.2022] Our paper was accepted by the Engineering Applications of Artificial Intelligence (EAAI).
+[19.04.2022] Our paper was accepted by the [[Engineering Applications of Artificial Intelligence (EAAI)]](https://www.journals.elsevier.com/engineering-applications-of-artificial-intelligence).
 The Impact Factor of this journal is 6.212, ranking it 7 out of 91 in Engineering, Multidisciplinary.

 For any queries, please feel free to contact YuSha et al. through yusha20211001@gmail.com